A Year of Loyalty

 We launched Bumped on my belief that everyone deserves to be an owner.
 From my time in the loyalty and incentives space, I felt strongly about our hypothesis: that owning fractional shares of stock in the brands you love could change consumer behavior.
 That the pride of ownership can formalize attachment with the brands you’re loyal to and potentially stop you from walking into a competitor’s store.

-I wanted to take this moment to look at some highlights from our first year “in market”—through an initial test that allowed us to hone the tech behind our app and move into pilots and data-testing for over 30 brands.
+I wanted to take this moment to look at some highlights from our first year “in market”—through an initial test that allowed us to hone the tech behind our platform and move into pilots and data-testing for over 30 brands.
 I’ll also share some of the shifts we’ve been able to support by helping brands turn their customers into shareholders and to celebrate the change one year can bring about.

 Making Shoppers, Shareholders